boros-csaba/MVP-apartment-rentals/README.md

 # Apartment rentals MVP
+Working MVP for an apartment rentals management wesbite created using ASP.NET MVC Core and Angular.
 ##	User registration and login
 ###	User login
 The first screen of the web application is a login page with a link to the registration page and social login buttons for Google and Facebook login.